Merano, Italy: What to pack, what to wear, and when to go [2023]

 A versatile choice is this one

-A plug adapter that supports outlet types C, F and L. It's important that you choose the correct type.
-Many adapters currently sold are simply plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C, F and L. Take care to find the right kind.
+A lot of adapters available online are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 What to wear/what to pack: